ursalaan/Incident-Assistant-AI-Cloudflare/README.md

-# Cloudflare Incident Triage Assistant
+Cloudflare Incident Triage Assistant

-An incident triage assistant built using **Cloudflare Workers**, **Workers AI**, and **Durable Objects**.
+A lightweight incident triage tool built on Cloudflare Workers, Durable Objects, and Workers AI.
-The project explores how engineering teams investigate outages, regressions, and post-deployment performance issues in a structured and repeatable way.
+It models how engineering teams perform early-stage incident investigation in a structured, repeatable way.

----
+The focus of this project is not on automated resolution, but on supporting human reasoning during incidents: clarifying what’s happening, what to check next, and what questions still need answering.

-## Overview
+Overview

-This tool provides a lightweight workflow to support early-stage incident analysis.
+This tool supports the initial triage phase of an incident.

-Instead of returning generic chatbot-style answers, it guides engineers through a clear triage process.
+Rather than returning generic chatbot responses, it maintains short-lived context per incident and guides engineers through investigation in a deliberate, conversational way.

 Engineers can:

-- Describe an incident in plain language
-- Receive structured guidance rather than open-ended responses
-- Maintain short-term context per incident using session-based memory
-- Focus on diagnosis, investigation steps, and follow-up questions

-The assistant is designed to **support reasoning and investigation**, not replace existing debugging or monitoring tools.

----

-## Key Features

-- Structured incident analysis generated using **Cloudflare Workers AI (Llama)**
-- Session-based memory implemented with **Durable Objects**
-- Serverless API built on **Cloudflare Workers**
-- CORS-safe request handling for browser-based clients
-- Supports multiple concurrent incident sessions (e.g. `demo`, `demo2`)

----

-## Architecture

-The application is intentionally split into clearly separated components to reflect a real-world production setup.

-### Frontend (Static HTML)

-- Lightweight HTML + JavaScript interface
-- Sends incident descriptions to the backend using `POST /chat`
-- Uses a session name so each incident thread maintains its own context

-The frontend is deliberately minimal to keep the focus on backend architecture and Cloudflare primitives.

----

-### Worker (API Layer)

-- Exposes a `/chat` endpoint
-- Handles request validation and CORS
-- Routes each request to a session-specific Durable Object

----

-### Durable Object (ChatSession)

-- Stores recent conversation turns for a single incident
-- Preserves context across multi-step investigations
-- Prevents shared-state conflicts between parallel sessions

----

-### Workers AI

-- Receives the current incident message along with recent context
-- Returns a structured triage response:
-  - Summary
-  - Likely causes
-  - Next steps
-  - Questions to ask

----

-## Why Cloudflare

-This project is intentionally built on Cloudflare to demonstrate:

-- **Low-latency global execution** using Workers
-- **Stateful workflows without a database** using Durable Objects
-- **On-platform LLM inference** via Workers AI

-This architecture is well-suited for internal engineering tools that need to be fast, simple to operate, and easy to extend without managing infrastructure.

----

-## Request Flow (High Level)

-1. A user enters an incident description in the frontend
-2. The frontend sends a `POST /chat` request to the Worker
-3. The Worker forwards the request to a Durable Object based on session name
-4. The Durable Object loads recent context and calls Workers AI
-5. A structured response is returned as JSON and displayed in the UI

----

-## Possible Next Improvements

-- Authentication and access control for team usage
-- Incident severity tagging (e.g. P0–P3)
-- Integration with logs or metrics systems
-- Streaming responses (SSE)
-- Richer UI (history view, exports, formatting)
+Describe an incident in plain language

+Continue the investigation across multiple messages

+Keep context isolated per incident

+Focus on diagnosis, follow-up questions, and next steps

+The assistant is designed to support investigation, not replace existing monitoring, alerting, or debugging tools.

+Key Capabilities

+Stateful incident conversations using Durable Objects

+Session-based isolation per incident

+Serverless API built on Cloudflare Workers

+On-platform model inference via Workers AI

+Clean, minimal UI focused on readability and workflow

+Multiple incidents can be investigated in parallel, each maintaining its own short-term context.

+Architecture

+The application is intentionally split into clear, production-style components.

+Frontend

+Static HTML and vanilla JavaScript

+Sends messages to the backend via POST /chat

+Uses a session identifier to scope each incident

+The frontend is deliberately minimal.
+The emphasis is on interaction flow and state management rather than visual complexity.

+Worker (API Layer)

+Exposes a single /chat endpoint

+Handles request validation and CORS

+Routes requests to the appropriate Durable Object based on session

+Durable Object (ChatSession)

+Stores recent conversation history for one incident

+Preserves context across multiple turns

+Ensures isolation between concurrent investigations

+Workers AI

+Receives the current message along with recent context

+Produces a structured, conversational response focused on:

+understanding the issue

+identifying likely causes

+suggesting investigation steps

+asking relevant follow-up questions

+Why Cloudflare

+This project was built on Cloudflare to explore how internal engineering tools can be implemented with minimal operational overhead.

+Cloudflare provides:

+Globally distributed execution with Workers

+Stateful workflows without an external database using Durable Objects

+Integrated model inference without managing separate infrastructure

+This makes the platform well-suited for small, focused internal tools that need to be responsive, simple to operate, and easy to evolve.

+Request Flow (High Level)

+An engineer describes an incident in the UI

+The frontend sends a POST /chat request with the session identifier

+The Worker routes the request to the corresponding Durable Object

+Recent context is loaded and passed to Workers AI

+The response is returned and displayed in the conversation view

+Deliberate Limitations

+This project intentionally avoids:

+automated remediation

+deep system integrations

+long-term incident storage

+complex UI frameworks

+Those choices are deliberate.
+The goal is to demonstrate clear system design, state management, and judgement, not feature completeness.

+Possible Extensions

+Authentication and access control

+Incident severity tagging (e.g. P0–P3)

+Integration with logs or metrics

+Streaming responses

+Exportable incident summaries